Codimension two souls and cancellation phenomena: Introduction

-Codimension $2$ is the lowest possible if $\dim(N)\ge 6$ because by the h-cobordism theorem, in a simply-connected manifold open manifold of $\dim\ge 6$ all codimension $1$ souls are diffeomorphic.
-Letting $N$ in Theorem~\ref{intro-thm: nondiffe souls} be the product of $\mathbb R^2$ with manifolds in Theorem~\ref{intro-thm: CPq cancells} cannot work because a closed simply-connected manifold of dimension $\ge 5$ can be recovered up to diffeomorphism from its product with $\mathbb R^2$.
-Instead, we find nontrivial $\mathbb R^2$-bundles over manifolds in Theorem~\ref{intro-thm: CPq cancells} that admit metrics of $\sec\ge 0$ and have diffeomorphic total spaces.
-The same reasoning works for $\mathbb R^2$-bundles over Eschenburg spaces or Witten manifolds that are homeomorphic and non-diffeomorphic, which covers the case $m=0$ in Theorem~\ref{intro-thm: nondiffe souls}.
+If $\dim(N)\ge 6$ then codimension $2$ is the smallest possibility, for the $h$-cobordism theorem implies that all codimension $1$ souls in a simply connected open manifold of dimension at least $6$ are diffeomorphic.
+Taking $N$ in Theorem~\ref{intro-thm: nondiffe souls} to be the product of $\mathbb R^2$ with manifolds in Theorem~\ref{intro-thm: CPq cancells} cannot work because a closed simply connected manifold of dimension at least 5 can be recovered up to diffeomorphism from its product with $\mathbb R^2$.
+Instead, we find nontrivial $\mathbb R^2$-bundles over manifolds in Theorem~\ref{intro-thm: CPq cancells} that admit metrics of nonnegative sectional curvature and have diffeomorphic total spaces.
+The same reasoning works for $\mathbb R^2$-bundles over Eschenburg spaces or Witten manifolds that are homeomorphic and nondiffeomorphic, which covers the case $m=0$ in Theorem~\ref{intro-thm: nondiffe souls}.

-Let $\mathfrak M^{k,c}_{\sec\ge 0} (N)$ denote the moduli space of complete metrics of $\sec\ge 0$ on $N$ with topology of $C^k$-convergence on compact subsets, where $0\le k\le \infty$.
-Suppose $N$ admits a complete metric with $\sec\ge 0$ whose soul has non-trivial normal Euler class.
-Then it was shown in~\cite{KPT} that metrics with non-diffeomorphic souls lie in different components of $\mathfrak M^{k,c}_{\sec\ge 0} (N)$; more generally, the authors showed in~\cite{BKS1} that associating to the nonnegatively curved metric $g$ the diffeomorphism type of the pair $(N,\,\textup{soul of}\ g)$ defines a locally constant function on $\mathfrak M^{k,c}_{\sec\ge 0} (N)$; thus non-diffeomorphic pairs correspond to metrics in different components of the moduli space.
-Since the souls in Theorem~\ref{intro-thm: nondiffe souls} have nontrivial normal Euler class, we get:
+Let $\mathfrak M^{k,c}_{\sec\ge 0} (N)$ denote the moduli space of complete metrics of nonnegative sectional curvature on $N$ with topology of $C^k$-convergence on compact subsets, where $0\le k\le \infty$.
+If $N$ admits a complete metric with nonnegative sectional curvature whose soul has non-trivial normal Euler class, then the results of~\cite{KPT} show that metrics with nondiffeomorphic souls lie in different components of $\mathfrak M^{k,c}_{\sec\ge 0} (N)$.
+More generally, the authors showed in~\cite{BKS1} that associating to the nonnegatively curved metric $g$ the diffeomorphism type of the pair $(N,\,\textup{soul of}\ g)$ defines a locally constant function on $\mathfrak M^{k,c}_{\sec\ge 0} (N)$; thus nondiffeomorphic pairs correspond to metrics in different components of the moduli space.
+Since the souls in Theorem~\ref{intro-thm: nondiffe souls} have nontrivial normal Euler class, we obtain the following:

 \begin{cor} $\mathfrak M^{k,c}_{\sec\ge 0} (N)$ is not connected for $N$ as in Theorem~\textup{\ref{intro-thm: nondiffe souls}}. \end{cor}